Travel & Study

 Study

-Capacity Building in Higher Education (CBHE) projects support the modernization and reform of higher education institutions and systems around the world.
-Any higher education institution and any public or private organization active in the labor market or in the fields of education, training and youth can participate in the project.
+Capacity Building in Higher Education (CBHE): offers support for the modernisation and reform of higher education institutions and systems around the world.

-Finally, the Jean Monnet Actions (JMA) support higher education institutions inside and outside Europe, to promote teaching and research on topics related to Europe and relations between Colombia and the EU, fostering policy debate and knowledge exchanges.
-Colombian higher education institutions are eligible to apply for Jean Monnet Actions.
+Jean Monnet Actions (JMA): support higher education institutions inside and outside Europe to promote teaching and research on European topics and on relations between Colombia and the European Union, fostering policy debate and knowledge exchange.
+Colombian higher education institutions are eligible to apply directly for Jean Monnet Actions.

 Horizon 2020